 Stay at: Summit Lodge Boutique Hotel, a quirky colourful mountain base in a prime location just moments from the slopes.

-Saas Fee is the ultimate high-altitude mountain escape, nestled among thirteen 4,000m high summits that lie on a plateau of the Saas Valley and encircle this boutique Alpine town.
+One of the best snow sure ski resorts, Saas Fee in Switzerland is the ultimate high-altitude mountain escape.
+The ski resort is nestled among thirteen 4,000m high summits that lie on a plateau of the Saas Valley and encircle this boutique Alpine town.
 Its towering position, with skiing reaching up to 3,500m, grants its skiers some of the most splendid and dramatic vistas in Europe, filled with sparkling blue glaciers and peaks that disappear into the clouds.
-Amongst these you will find the Dom Mountain, which is the second highest in Switzerland at an impressive 4,545m.
+Amongst these you will find the Dom Mountain; the second highest in Switzerland at an impressive 4,545m.

 Stay at: Hotel Schweizerhof, a modern wellness hotel with an emphasis on nutritious cuisine and excellent spa facilities.

-One of the best snow-sure ski resorts in Italy, Cervinia sits at a heady 2,050m and offers its skiers 200km of skiing between the local slopes and those that connect with the neighbouring resort of Zermatt.
-Snow is virtually guaranteed between early December and late April, thanks to the high-reaching ski terrain that goes all the way up to 3,820m.
-Paired with southerly facing slopes, skiers really are treated to the best of both worlds, and can enjoy blissful days making fresh tracks through the powder and stopping for apéritifs in the sunshine.
+Cervinia sits at a heady 2,050m.
+It offers skiers 200km of skiing between the local slopes and those that connect with the neighbouring ski resort of Zermatt.
+Snow is virtually guaranteed between early December and late April due to the high-reaching ski terrain that goes all the way up to 3,820m.
+Paired with southerly facing slopes, skiers really are treated to the best of both worlds.
+Enjoy blissful days making fresh tracks through the powder and stopping for aperitifs in the sunshine.

 Stay at: Hotel Breuil, an iconic property located right on the piste in a perfect ski-in ski-out position.